Find out why it doesn't make sense to split Office 365 Onboarding and legacy archive migration into different projects.

 - Solve this new challenge by dynamically scaling our microservices and Kubernetes nodes, up or down, depending on the actual load required

-Here are some quick highlights to demonstrate how this played out in once we understood the challenge:
+Here are some quick highlights to demonstrate how this played out once we understood the challenge:

-If you are currently performing a migration to Office 365 and you’re reading this, make sure to contact your migration vendor.
+If you are currently performing a migration to Office 365, experiencing Office 365 throttling limits, and you’re reading this, make sure to contact your migration vendor.
 Only they can solve the problem as Microsoft has a valid point in protecting other tenants from increased performance requirements caused by mass extractions and ingestions.

 If you are about to start a migration project, always ask your vendor of choice for a POC before you commit, to make sure that they have the above described problem under control.